 When in doubt, always remember the old legal adage, “Dance like no one is watching; email like it is being read aloud at your deposition.”

 If you have questions about family law, please contact Laurie Wasserman at email@example.com or 410-842-1070.
-The legal team at the Law Office of Laurie M. Wasserman is here to help guide and advocate for you.
+The legal team at Wasserman Family Law is here to help guide and advocate for you.

 By reading this blog, you acknowledge that there is no attorney-client relationship between you and the author. ted.
 The information contained in this blog is general in nature and is not offered and cannot be considered as legal advice for any particular situation.
 For legal advice, you should directly consult a lawyer to discuss the specific facts o f your matter.